Amnamnanm/AmnamAnalysis/README.md

 ![alt text](https://img.shields.io/badge/license-MIT-green.svg)

-AmanAnalysis is a GUI-based tool designed for static and runtime analysis of executable files and directories to identify potentially malicious behavior.
+AmnamAnalysis is a GUI-based tool designed for static and runtime analysis of executable files and directories to identify potentially malicious behavior.
 It provides a user-friendly interface to collect data, analyze logs, and generate risk assessments, with an optional AI-powered summary feature.

 # Features